clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/date_and_time.md

 first with interop and the second uses a library that wraps `java.time` called `clojure.java-time`.

-This guide covers Clojure 1.11.1 and Java 8.
+This guide covers Clojure 1.11.1 and Java 8 or later.

 # Introduction